Serial-Experiments-LLP/seet-laravel7/README.md

 ## About this repository
-This is a public clone of Laravel (https://github.com/laravel/laravel) A few minor tweaks have been done to make it launch ready for custom apps:
+This is a public clone of Laravel (https://github.com/laravel/laravel).
+A few minor tweaks have been done to make it launch ready for custom apps:
 - welcome.blade.php takes the title and name from .env
 - links on welcome.blade.php have been removed
 - package.json has been updated to use --no-progress on dev builds to reduce size of build logs in CI/CD
-- Authentication scaffolding has been done in separate branches depending on the choice of JS framework.
+- authentication scaffolding has been done in separate branches depending on the choice of JS framework.
 Checkout the following branches for respective framework:
     - bootstrap_ui
     - vue_ui
     - react_ui